dwalley606/3nigma/README.md

 To install this project locally, clone the repository and install dependencies with `npm install`.
 Use `npm run develop` to simultaneously start the server and build the client.
 Ensure you have a local MongoDB installation to run the project locally.

 ## Usage
-3NIGMA is designed to be user-friendly for those who aren't tech-savvy.
+To access the live deployment, please use this link: [Render Link] 3NIGMA is designed to be user-friendly for those who aren't tech-savvy.
 It functions like an "app" while being universally compatible.
 Below are some screenshots and examples of how to use the app.

 ![Screenshot](path/to/screenshot.png)